Bernard Mary of Jesus: Leadership

 He was re-elected as Superior General in 1884 and resigned from the position on 2 January 1889 after making his decision in 1888.
 In 1893 a vision of his former classmate Possenti convinced him to attend the General Chapter and he was then once more elected as the Superior General (on 3 May) which was a post to which he was re-elected again in 1899 (in the first vote) and on 8 May 1905 (in the first vote).
 He attended a retreat at Monte Argentario in August 1890 and dwelt in the smallest cell while spending long periods of time before the Eucharist in adoration.
 He established an international house of studies for Passionist students at Santi Giovanni e Paolo in Rome and visited all the Passionist provinces in the world including a visit to the United States of America in 1896.
 It was around this stage that he developed arthrosis of the spine that made leg and neck movement difficult for him.
 He resigned again on 7 July 1907 (for the final time) which Pope Pius X accepted but the pope named him as an "Onorario Generale" for life due to his great service while in office and also as a sign of the pope's esteem.
 He was often praised as a second Paul of the Cross and even Pope Leo XIII and Pius X regarded him high enough to offer him the cardinalate several times despite his humble refusals.

 Death

 On 16 June 1911 he retired to the Passionist convent in Moricone and died there on 9 December 1911 after he fell backwards down a set of stairs as he was ascending.
 His remains were later exhumed and moved to the Moricone convent on 17 April 1931.

 Beatification

+Silvestrelli's spiritual writings were approved by theologians on 28 May 1941.

-The beatification process opened under Pope Pius XII on 13 February 1942 and he became titled as a Servant of God while the confirmation of his model Christian life of heroic virtue allowed for Pope Paul VI to name him as Venerable on 18 October 1973.
+Pope Pius XII formally opened his cause on 13 February 1942, granting him the title of Servant of God.
+Pope Paul VI named him as Venerable on 18 October 1973.
 Pope John Paul II later beatified Silvestrelli on 16 October 1998 in Saint Peter's Square.

 The current postulator for the cause is the Passionist priest Giovanni Zubiani.